Calculates confidence intervals for one or more parameters in a fitted

 A matrix with columns giving the object

-c("profileCI", "matrix", "array")
+c("profileCI", "matrix", "array").

 Details

-, should work well enough in most
+The default, epsilon = -1, should work well enough in most

-circumstances, but to achieve a specific accuracy set epsilon
+circumstances, but to achieve a specific accuracy set epsilon to be

-a small positive value, for example, epsilon = 1e-4
+a small positive value, for example, epsilon = 1e-4.

-The defaults mult = 32
+The defaults mult = 32 and faster = TRUE are designed to calculate

 confidence intervals fairly quickly.
 If the object returned from

-, then we will not obtain
+profileCI is plotted, using plot.profileCI, then we will not obtain

 a smooth plot of a profile log-likelihood.
-Setting faster = FALSE
+Setting faster = FALSE and

-should produce a smoother plot.
+reducing mult, perhaps to 8 or 16 should produce a smoother plot.

-are provided to prevent a call to
+The arguments flat1, lb and ub are provided to prevent a call to

-hanging in a search for a confidence limit that will never be
+profileCI hanging in a search for a confidence limit that will never be

 found.